CQuinlan1/Progdec/README.md

  Here I hope to refer back to the data and the conditions I have assumed in the data(set).

  # # References :
- I will list all of the various investigations I have located
+ I will list all of the various investigations I have located.